NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/egress-policies/dedicated-egress-ips.md

 Dedicated egress IPs do not apply to:

 - DNS queries resolved through Gateway
-- Zero Trust networks connected via Cloudflare Tunnel or Magic WAN
+- Zero Trust networks connected via Khulnasoft Tunnel or Magic WAN

 These origins will see the default shared IPs instead of the dedicated egress IPs.
-This is because Cloudflare can filter traffic to these origins by identifiers other than source IP.
+This is because Khulnasoft can filter traffic to these origins by identifiers other than source IP.

 ### IP geolocation